Tax-advantaged accounts

 Log into the HealthEquity Member Portal and go to My Account > Profile > Profile Details > Beneficiary Information.

 Already logged into the network?
-Access the HealthEquity portal through Jones Associate Connection.
+Access the HealthEquity portal through Personal and Job Information (JAC).
 If you have any questions, please contact HealthEquity at 844-281-0433.

 Health Care Flexible Spending Account (FSA)*